Submitted Surnames with "occupational" in Description

 Poroshenko Ukrainian

 From Ukrainian порох (porokh) meaning "(gun)powder, dust", used as an occupational name for someone who made or sold gunpowder.
-A notable bearer is current Ukrainian president Petro Poroshenko (1965-).
+A notable bearer is the former Ukrainian president Petro Poroshenko (1965-).

 Porteous Scottish